octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 tezos-client transfer 10000 from testnetEdo-User_1 to testnetEdo-User_2 --fee-cap 2.5
 ```

-Response (without the warning message):
+Response (without the warning message) should be:
 ```bash
 Node is bootstrapped.
 Estimated storage: no bytes added